 I graduated from UC Davis School of Medicine with the honor of "The Most Outstanding Student in Family Practice"; attended a residency in family practice in Santa Rosa, CA and returned to my home town of Watsonville, CA. When I started practicing medicine in Watsonville in 1996 I was one of few female family practitioners.
 At that time, many women came to me suffering from the "one pill fits all" approach to menopause.
 In order to fill my patient's needs and to fully understand what was going on with them, I had to learn the different approaches to menopause that encompassed complementary-alternative medicine and bio-identical hormone replacement on my own.
 As part of the work-up for menopause, I checked thyroid levels and started diagnosing subclinical hypothyroidism.
 This led me to research thyroid disease and all the different approaches to its treatment.
 So I took more courses and read more books on thyroid.

 After I had balanced thyroid and menopausal hormones, some women still had issues unresolved by thyroid and female hormone replacement.
-Pushing on to figure out what was missing and how to best address my patient's symptoms led me to research adrenal fatigue, a diagnosis that conventional medicine still doesn't recognize or accept and which is in large part a result of our stressful lifestyles.
+Pushing on to figure out what was missing and how to best address my patient's symptoms led me to research adrenal dysfunction (aka adrenal fatigue), a diagnosis that conventional medicine still doesn't recognize or accept and which is in large part a result of our stressful lifestyles.
 Pursuing this put my practice into another realm.
 I started doing things that were a little outside the medical model.
 The extra time I was spending learning on my own was still not enough to address menopausal women's concerns about "the change" as well as how to live healthier and happier lives.
 I was becoming stressed and frustrated with our health care system and suffering from burn-out myself.

 By this time I had spent years attempting to practice medicine with a holistic approach while working at non-profit clinics and in private practice clinics.
 I had enrolled in as many courses as I could on nutrition, hormone replacement and complementary medicine while working full-time.
 I incorporated what I was learning into my everyday practice.
 This was extremely difficult given the time constraint of 15 minute appointments and the mindset of today's conventional medical model.
 Too often, it would attribute my patient's symptoms to being "all in their head."
 I felt I was mostly putting a band-aid on patients rather than working on how to prevent the illness in the first place.
 Meanwhile the Women's Health Initiative study was released, and we all had to deal with patient concerns and the aftermath of being told we had to stop all hormone replacement!